Harry Connick Jr.: 2006–2008: The Pajama Game, Bug, and P.S. I Love You

-2009–2011: New in Town, Your Songs
+2009–2011: New in Town and Your Songs

-The film New in Town starring Connick and Renée Zellweger, began filming in January 2008, and was released in January 2009.
+The film New in Town starring Connick and Renée Zellweger began filming in January 2008; it was released in January 2009.
 Connick's album Your Songs was released on CD, September 22, 2009.
 In contrast to Connick's previous albums, this album is a collaboration with a record company producer, the multiple Grammy Award winning music executive Clive Davis.

 Connick starred in the Broadway revival of On a Clear Day You Can See Forever, which opened at the St. James Theatre in November 2011 in previews.
 It closed in January 2012, after 29 previews and 57 performances.

-American Idol (Season 9)

-Connick appeared on the May 4, 2010 episode of American Idol season 9, where he acted as a mentor for the top 5 finalists.
+Connick appeared on the May 4, 2010, episode of American Idol season 9, where he acted as a mentor for the top 5 finalists.
 He appeared again the next night on May 5 to perform "And I Love Her".
+In 2011, he appeared in the family film Dolphin Tale as Dr. Clay Haskett and in its 2014 sequel.

-2012–2019: Law & Order: Special Victims Unit, Every Man Should Know
+2012–2019: Law & Order: Special Victims Unit, Harry, and Every Man Should Know

-On January 6, 2012, NBC president Robert Greenblatt announced at the Television Critics Association winter press tour that Connick had been cast in a four-episode arc of NBC's long-running legal drama, Law & Order: Special Victims Unit as new Executive ADA, David Haden, a prosecutor who is assigned a case with Detective Olivia Benson (Mariska Hargitay).
+On January 6, 2012, NBC president Robert Greenblatt announced at the Television Critics Association winter press tour that Connick had been cast in a four-episode arc of NBC's long-running legal drama Law & Order: Special Victims Unit as new Executive ADA, David Haden, a prosecutor who is assigned a case with Detective Olivia Benson (Mariska Hargitay).

-Every Man Should Know

 On June 11, 2013, Connick released a new album of all original music titled Every Man Should Know.
-Connick debuted the title track live on May 2, 2013 episode of American Idol and appeared on The Ellen DeGeneres Show the following week to discuss his new project.
+Connick debuted the title track live on the May 2, 2013, episode of American Idol and appeared on The Ellen DeGeneres Show the following week to discuss his new project.
 A 2013 US summer tour was announced in support of the album.

-American Idol (Seasons 12–15)

 Connick returned to American Idol to mentor the top four of season 12.
 He performed "Every Man Should Know" on the results show the following night.
 Connick was on the judging panel for seasons 13, 14 and 15 of American Idol, airing in 2014 to 2016.

-Angels Sing

 Angels Sing, a family Christmas movie released in November 2013 by Lionsgate, afforded Connick an onscreen collaboration with fellow musician Willie Nelson.
 The two wrote a special song exclusively for the movie.
 Shot in Austin, Texas, Angels Sing features actor/musicians Connie Britton, Lyle Lovett, and Kris Kristofferson and is directed by Tim McCanlies, who previously worked with Connick in The Iron Giant.

-Harry

 A one-hour weekday daytime talk show starring Connick called Harry debuted on September 12, 2016.

-Playground Sessions
+The series ran until May 23, 2018.
+Connick was nominated for a Daytime Emmy as Outstanding Entertainment Talk Show Host for both years of the show.

 In January 2019, it was announced that Connick was hired by piano instruction software company Playground Sessions as a video instructor.